Attempted assassination of Ronald Reagan: George Washington University Hospital

-The chief of thoracic surgery, Benjamin L. Aaron, decided to perform a thoracotomy lasting 105 minutes because the bleeding persisted.
-Ultimately, Reagan lost over half of his blood volume in the emergency department and during surgery, which removed the bullet.
 In the operating room, Reagan removed his oxygen mask to joke, "I hope you are all Republicans."
 The doctors and nurses laughed, and Giordano, a Democrat, replied, "Today, Mr. President, we are all Republicans."
 Reagan's post-operative course was complicated by fever, which was treated with antibiotics.
-His entering the operating room conscious and not in shock, and the surgery being routine, caused Reagan's doctors and others to predict that he would be able to leave the hospital in two weeks, return to work at the Oval Office in a month, and completely heal in six to eight weeks with no long-term effects.
+Because Reagan had entered the operating room conscious and not in shock, and the surgery was routine, his doctors and others predicted that he could leave the hospital in two weeks, return to work at the Oval Office in a month and completely heal in six to eight weeks with no long-term effects.

 Immediate response

-National Security Advisor Richard Allen would traditionally be responsible for crisis management for the Executive Branch, but Secretary of State Alexander Haig wanted the role.
-Six days before the shooting, Vice President George H. W. Bush received the assignment instead; Allen and the National Security Council would assist him.
-Reagan persuaded an upset Haig not to resign; the secretary reportedly "pound[ed] the table in frustration and anger".
-When the White House learned of the assassination attempt, however, Haig was in the White House.
-He urged the vice president—visiting Texas for the first time since the inauguration—to return, but the voice connection to Bush aboard Air Force Two was weak and whether they heard each other is unclear.
+National Security Advisor Richard Allen would traditionally be responsible for crisis management for the executive branch, but Secretary of State Alexander Haig wanted the role.
+Six days before the shooting, Vice President George H. W. Bush received the assignment instead.
+Allen and the National Security Council would assist him.
+Reagan persuaded an upset Haig not to resign.
+The secretary reportedly "pound[ed] the table in frustration and anger."
+When news of the assassination attempt reached the White House, Haig was there.
+He urged the vice president—visiting Texas for the first time since his and Reagan's inauguration—to return, but the voice connection to Bush aboard Air Force Two was weak, and it is unknown whether they heard each other.

 By 2:35 p.m., Bush was notified of the shooting.
-He was leaving Fort Worth, Texas, and, relying on the initial reports that Reagan was unharmed, he flew to Austin for a speech.
-At 3:14 p.m., 47 minutes after the shooting, Haig sent a coded Teletype to Bush:
+He was leaving Fort Worth, Texas and, relying on the initial reports that Reagan was unharmed, he flew to Austin, Texas, for a speech.
+At 3:14 p.m., 47 minutes after the shooting, Haig sent a coded teletype message to Bush:

-Air Force Two refueled in Austin before returning to Washington at what its pilot described as the fastest speed in the plane's history.
+Air Force Two refueled in Austin before returning to Washington, at what its pilot described as the fastest speed in the plane's history.
 The aircraft did not have secure voice communications, and Bush's discussions with the White House were intercepted and given to the press.